-Where the assessment principles for a unit allow, it is essential that organisations wishing to operate a real work environment (RWE) do so in an environment that reflects a real work setting and replicates the
+Where the assessment principles for a unit allow, it is essential that organisations wishing to operate a RWE do so in an environment that reflects a real work setting and replicates the key characteristics of the workplace in which the skill to be assessed is normally employed.
+This is often used to support simulation.